Farcrada/MTGALauncher.py/README.md

 # WARNING!
 This is pretty much untested, this might fuck your `MTGA`-install (`WINEPREFIX` maybe?
 But might aswell delete the prefix if `MTGA`-install is fucked, no?), so make sure you have a back-up (Just duplicate your prefix folder).
 I doubt we'll be needing this, but nonetheless: I'd love to hear about it, even if it went successfully.

+Make sure your `MTGA.exe` tells you your game is out of date and you /NEED/ to run `MTGLauncher.exe`, otherwise this'll just be a waste of time (You see this /AFTER/ logging in and trying to actually get into the game.).

 # Use
-Make sure your `MTGA.exe` tells you your game is out of date and you /NEED/ to run `MTGLauncher.exe`, otherwise this'll just be a waste of time.
-(You see this screen /AFTER/ logging in and trying to get in the game.
+Once again!
+Make sure your `MTGA.exe` tells you your game is out of date and you /NEED/ to run `MTGLauncher.exe`, otherwise this'll just be a waste of time (You see this /AFTER/ logging in and trying to actually get into the game.).

 Place the `MTGALauncher.py` next to the `MTGA.exe` and execute it in a terminal (`./MTGALauncher.py`)